nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.getttsconfiguration"></a>
 ## *getttsconfiguration <sup>method</sup>*

-This will get the current TTS Engine configuration.
+(Resident app method) This will get the current TTS Engine configuration.

 ### Parameters